 As a choreographer, Jay engages queer/trans narratives and emerging technologies through performance events and media arts.
 Their work has been produced by organizations such as Movement Research (New York City), Proteomedia (New York City), MOMENTA (New York City), Performance Mix Festival (New York City), BADDANCE (New York City), Dance Place (Washington, D.C.), and Dogtown Dance Theatre (Richmond, VA).
 Jay is most recently a 2025 artist-in-residence with WADE PRIDE residency.
 Learn more about Jay and their continuing work on their website, jaybeardsley.com.

-Inspired by the written works of Sarah Ahmed, two dancers will investigate the strangeness of intimacy.
+impossible task Inspired by the written works of Sarah Ahmed, two dancers will investigate the strangeness of intimacy.
 The piece is built through the layering of an experimental movement score titled impossible task that was developed through work with AI.